Mao Shimada: 2024–25 season: Third consecutive Junior World and JGP Final titles

-2025–26 season
+2025–26 season: Fourth consecutive Junior World and JGP Final titles

-In early August, Shimada debuted her new free program at the Kinoshita Summer Cup, an annual Japanese domestic competition.
+During the summer off-season, Shimada injured the sole of her right foot.
+Despite this, she began competing in early August at the Kinoshita Summer Cup, an annual Japanese domestic competition.
 Shimada won both segments of the competition and performed an entirely clean free skate landing both a triple axel and quad toe-loop.
 She took the gold medal overall.
 Yoshiki, the composer of the program's music praised her performance on X, tweeting, "Wonderful skating to Miracle.
 As the composer, I’m very happy.
 I’m cheering for you.
 Amazing skating performance, thank you for using my composition."

 She next competed at a second domestic Japanese competition, this time the 2025 Tokyo Summer Trophy.
 She skated a clean short program and went into first place.
 In the free skate her only mistake was a step out on her quad-toeloop attempt.
-She otherwise skated cleanly and won the gold medal by over 30 points.
+She otherwise skated cleanly and won the gold medal by over thirty points.